Term Dates in the academic year 2024/25 are:

 Personal Tutor and Academic Tutorials

 Every student is assigned a Personal Tutor in the Department, a member of the teaching and academic staff.
-The Personal Tutor will meet with students individually a few times a year, to discuss transition to university, general progress, and provide support and signposting around the programme and College.
+The Personal Tutor will meet with students individually a few times a year, to discuss transition to university, general progress, and provide support and signposting around the programme and university.

 In addition to these individual meetings, in Year 1, you will meet in a small group with your Personal Tutor every two weeks to discuss and work on mathematical thinking and problem solving skills.